 Bond Futures is a contract that puts liability on the holder to purchase and sell a fixed amount of bonds as specified in the contract agreement at a price which is predetermined by the contract holder where the other side is the exchange.
 It can be bought and sold in the exchange market, the price and dates are standardized at the time when an agreement is entered into by the holder.

 How the Bond Future is Priced?

-Future price for the treasury bond is difficult to determine because the short party’s options concerned with the timing of delivery and the choice of the bond that is delivered cannot be easily valued.
+The future price for the treasury bond is difficult to determine because the short party’s options concerned with the timing of delivery and the choice of the bond that is delivered cannot be easily valued.
 However, if we assume that both the cheapest to deliver bond and the delivery date is known, the treasury bond future contract is a futures contract on traded security that provides the holder with known income.
-Below equation shows that future price (F0) of Bond is related to the Spot price (S0)
+The below equation shows that the future price (F0) of the bond is related to the Spot price (S0)

-- I – present value of the coupons during the life of the futures contract
+- I – the present value of the coupons during the life of the futures contract

 - T – is the time until the maturity futures contract